 Austria’s past is not all palaces and polkas.
-The last 100 years, for example, saw the birth, death and rebirth of democracy and one of the darkest chapters in world history.
+In the last 100 years, for example, we witnessed the birth, death and rebirth of democracy, as well as one of the darkest chapters in world history.

-The House of Austrian History is one of Vienna’s newest museums and takes a critical, balanced look at the country’s recent heritage and what it means to be Austrian.
+As one of Vienna’s newest museums, Das Haus der Geschichte Österreich (The House of Austrian History) takes a critical, balanced look at the country’s recent heritage and what it means to be Austrian.